KamilaHase/Berries-Nearby/README.md

     - Admin's role is apart from the two above enriched with possibilities to:
         - add, edit or delete fruit categories
         - check reports of fruits
-        - sending automatic warning to farmers in order to inform them about the need of editing their offer
-        - editing offers of others
         - delete other offers

     - Goal of Admin to visit the website:
         - as a general user, Admin may be interested in the presented offers, therefore it is reckoned Admin may be checking the offers as any other user.
-As is Admin's role defined, he would visit the website in order to perform his administration role: check any new reports, send warnings to farmers, edit offers of others if necessary, delete offers of others if necessary.
+As is Admin's role defined, he would visit the website in order to perform his administration role: check any new reports, delete offers of others if necessary.
 Admin can also add a new fruit category if one is currently sought after or he/she may delete a category if it is not popular at all.

 4. **First time visitor**
     - Anybody who has heard about the project, is interested about getting to know more or is considering joining the community.
 First time visitor has limited access into the website and can view only the home page, registration page or sign in page (for those who have already registered earlier.)